 Step 7: Running the App

-So far you’ve seen what your Android app looks like in Android Studio.
+So far you have seen what your Android app looks like in Android Studio.
 Now we have to see how it’s running.

 There are two options when it comes to running your apps.
 The first option is to run on a physical device and the second option is to use the Android emulator.

-The emulator enables you to set up one or more Android virtual devices and then run your app in the emulator as though it’s running on a physical device.
+The emulator enables you to set up one or more Android virtual devices and then run your app in the emulator as though it is running on a physical device.

 Now click on the Run button(play icon) at the top menu bar.